sfromm/ansible-rancid/README.md

 Role Variables
 --------------

-The RANCID role has the following variables:
+The RANCID role has the following variables that can be overridden by
+inventory:

 - **rancid_conf**: */etc/rancid/rancid.conf*  This is the path to where
   *rancid.conf* is installed.